idptools/dodo/README.md

 structure.
 DODO takes these regions and rebuilds them under the assumption that they are disordered regions.
 At this time, the rebuilt regions include the backbone of the amino acids but do not include the side chains.
-This is an improvement over the first version of DODO because we now have the backbone instead of just alpha carbons.
+This is an improvement over the first version of DODO because we now have the full backbone instead of just alpha carbons.
 I'm hoping to implement all atom IDR rebuilds in the future.

-To be clear: the work that the various groups do to make structure predictors is **amazing**, and none of this takes away from it in *any way*.
-But for figures and presentations it's useful for disordered regions *look* like what they are.
+I want to be extremely clear that **the DODO-generated IDRs are not simulations** and should not be treated as such.
+The main constraints are simply bond lengths, angles, and to avoid clashing.
+That's about it.

 By default, DODO identifies each disordered region and predicts its end-to-end distance from sequence — with ALBATROSS ([sparrow](https://github.com/idptools/sparrow)).
 You can also ask for regions more compact or more expanded than predicted.
-And you can generate several conformers into one multi-model PDB, which in VMD looks *like* a simulation trajectory — to be very clear, it is **not** equivalent to a simulation, but it's nice for visualization.
+And you can generate several conformers into one multi-model PDB, which in VMD looks *like* a simulation trajectory.
+Once again, to be very clear, it is **not** equivalent to a simulation, but it's nice for visualization.